ULL-ESIT-PAI-2024-2025/2024-2025-pai-webgl-threejs-2024-2025-webglthreejs-team/src/README.md

 ## Three.js

-Finde the execute info in `threeJS/README.md`
+Find the execute info in `threeJS/README.md`